Juan Micha

-Juan Micha Obiang Bicogo (born 28 July 1975) is an Equatoguinean football manager and former player who played as a forward.
-He is the current manager of the Equatorial Guinea national team.
+Juan Michá Obiang Bicogo (born 28 July 1975) is an Equatoguinean professional football manager and former player who played as a forward.
+He last served as the head coach of the Equatorial Guinea national team.
+Under Michá's management, the Nzalang Nacional has qualified on its own merits to three editions of the Africa Cup of Nations in a row (2021, 2023 and 2025).

 International career

-Micha capped for Equatorial Guinea at senior level in late 1990s and early 2000s.
+Michá was capped for Equatorial Guinea at senior level in late 1990s and early 2000s.

 Managerial career

-After finishing his playing career, Micha became a manager in Madrid, Spain.
+After finishing his playing career, Michá became a manager in Madrid, Spain.
 While in CF Fuenlabrada, he knew Esteban Becker, whom he convinced to take the Equatorial Guinea women's national team in 2012.
 He has integrated Becker's coaching staff in both women's and men's national teams.

-By 2015, Micha was also the head coach of the Equatorial Guinea national under-17 team.
+By 2015, Michá was also the head coach of the Equatorial Guinea national under-17 team.
 In July 2020, he presented his candidacy to be named in charge of the senior Equatorial Guinea men's national team, after Frenchman Sébastien Migné left the position vacant.

-On 23 September 2020, Micha was appointed by the Equatoguinean Football Federation (FEGUIFUT) to coach once again the national under-17 team.
+On 23 September 2020, Michá was appointed by the Equatoguinean Football Federation (FEGUIFUT) to coach once again the national under-17 team.
 On 29 October 2020, as Equatorial Guinea did not have an official head coach for the senior national team at the time, he was summoned by FEGUIFUT President Gustavo Ndong to take the side (along with Casto Nopo) for the two upcoming official matches against Libya in November.
 As Nzalang Nacional won both games, he was asked by FEGUIFUT to continue in the bench, but he wanted to sign a contract first.

-On 23 March 2021, Micha officially signed a one-year contract to be the next head coach of Equatorial Guinea.
-Two days later, his team defeated Tanzania and qualified to the 2021 Africa Cup of Nations.
+On 23 March 2021, Michá officially signed a one-year contract to be the next head coach of Equatorial Guinea.
+Two days later, his team defeated Tanzania 1–0 and qualified to the 2021 Africa Cup of Nations.
+On 17 June 2023, he led his country to a 1–0 win over Tunisia, ensuring their qualification to the 2023 Africa Cup of Nations.
+He later helped secure his nation's qualification for the 2025 Africa Cup of Nations, after finishing as runners-up in their qualifying group.
+In October 2025, Michá was sacked and several players were removed from the active squad following the cancellation of their away match against Malawi during the 2026 FIFA World Cup qualification.